Feature · Collaboration

 Four roles, one case.
 Invite the people helping with the work and give each the access they need; some steps can only be completed by an executor.

 After a death, the work is rarely done by one person.
-An executor handles the legal side.
+An executor handles the legal side; our guide on executor responsibilities sets out what that involves.
 A daughter calls the gas company.
 A solicitor advises on the will.
 A friend takes phone calls and checks on the house.
 Each of them needs to know what has been done, what is outstanding, and what is theirs to do.
 Without one shared place, half the conversation happens by text and email and the other half does not happen at all.
+Our guide on sorting personal belongings sets out a calmer way for families to share what is often the hardest job.
+Our orientation guide on what to do when someone dies is a good first read for anyone joining a case.

 What AfterLoss gives you